 Most models of memory in psychology have an input information channel.
 This model allows for information to be acquired through many areas.
 The sensory-perceptual input is considered as a standard input channel.
 However, this model generates the scope for creating information from within these sub-units.
 Such as semanticization and retrieval of information from episodic memory.

 Procedural memory has a direct link with sensory-perceptual input and working memory.
-The left side has 3 long-term memory systems: Episodic memory, semantic memory, perceptual memory.
+The left side has 3 long-term memory systems: Episodic memory, semantic memory, and perceptual memory.

 There are 2 retroactive arrows in the long-term memory systems.
-One, from episodic to semantic which accounts for semanticization.
+One, from episodic to semantic, which accounts for semanticization.
 And two, episodic to perceptual.
 The second arrow is an advantage over other models as it loosely follows the finding that remembering a memory also creates a new trace of it and modifies the existing memory based on how it is represented.
 Over time, certain elements of a memory will be reinforced while the others may weaken to the point of omission.

 The retroactive arrows cover generating information in the brain as well as reliving information.
 Thus, modifying it in the longer term through language and new insights such as re-evaluation, association with more information, and viewing the information through new conceptual frameworks (perspective, filters, new learning, etc.).

-Procedural memory has been dived into 3 components: cognitive, perceptual-verbal, and perceptual-motor.
+Procedural memory has been divided into 3 components: cognitive, perceptual-verbal, and perceptual-motor.
 This system now accounts for all sorts of learning that can become automatic or deliberately recalled- set of instructions, problem-solving strategies, language, dance, music, etc. It also has a communication channel with working memory and the long-term memory systems which enable talking about the learning/memory, analyzing it, and putting it in unique contexts.

 - This memory model rests on existing findings and hypothetical possibilities.
 It is isn’t always easy to figure out which model is correct.
 Rather, that endeavor isn’t always worthy of questioning.
 What is worthy is this – Is the model useful in its ability to describe, account for evidence, and predict outcomes.
 And, can it increase in its scope?